Aging & Caregiving: A tale of two lives

 Want to do something about the isolation and loneliness of the elderly?: A volunteer’s only role is to sit and converse with seniors and be familiar with the resources in their communities that serve seniors and share that information with seniors themselves or their family members.
 Our goal is to help seniors stay independent as long as possible.
 We’re also looking to build caring and loving relationships so that older adults feel vital and connected, as well as, giving caregivers support.

 As Mr. Jackson told us: ”People have to have a reason to get up and get dressed and get out of the house every day."
 It’s something we hope we can offer.

 What to do next?: Explore ministries that may align with your gifts and passions.
 And, yes we need you!

 o Please contact the church, if you would like to support this ministry.

 o If you need more information about what’s happening in our community around this issue, click here.

 o If you want to immediately begin working to help stabilize a housing crisis or meet an emergency housing-related need — here are some practical and easy ways you can get started:

-We're already in the process of connecting with community members, different faith communities and social services agencies throughout Washtenaw County to establish a network of resources that are already in place to support seniors’ physical, emotional and spiritual well-being.
-Through the recruitment, development, and empowerment of Community Champions and Friendly Visitors, we hope to be part of a movement aiming to reduce the loneliness and social isolation of seniors.
+Community Champions: Journey of Faith is already in the process of connecting with community members, different faith communities and social services agencies throughout Washtenaw County to establish a network of resources that are already in place to support seniors’ physical and emotional wellbeing.

 “To care for those who once cared for us is one of the highest honors.” ― Tia Walker